nickdraper8/bread/README.md

-# Introduction - At a glance
+# Bread - At a glance
 ### Bread is an organizational tool where users can form events with each-other and log expenses that are to be split up by others in the event.
 Centered around an event created by you a friend, Bread can keep track of expenses throughout the night - so you can focus on enjoying your time!

 <a href="https://mongo-bread.herokuapp.com/#/"><p align="center">Live Link</p></a>